sebkirche/pcurl/README.md

 pCurl - a cURL-like implemented in Perl
 =======================================

-pCurl goal is to provide a self-contain Perl curl-like tool capable of making http(s) requests and parse JSON results without the need for additional tools or Perl packages (i am cheating for https by calling openSSL for tunnelling).
+pCurl goal is to provide a self-contain Perl curl-like tool capable of making http(s) requests, doing some recursive web hovering (similar to `wget --recursive`) and parse JSON and XML results without the need for additional tools or Perl packages (I am cheating for https by calling `openSSL s_client` for tunnelling).

 I support the following protocols:
 * `http:` and `https:` with all GET, HEAD, POST, PUT, TRACE, OPTIONS, DELETE or other custom actions